mblitherland/litretro/README.md

 - 17: The "move to next phase" modal should darken the background, but bootstrap doesn't like how I add it
 - 18: The broadcast_update_to for card is overloaded for both discussion and vote components.
 This can be problematic and there has to be an idiomatic way to address this
 - 20: Mark cards "complete" once they've been discussed to clear up that view...
+- 21: Make the guest link something that can be turned off

 ## Todoings